Mindfulness at work

 Mindfulness at work is effective for those who want to learn how to reduce and manage stress and improve psychological and physical health.

-Helps to improve the quality of communication and interpersonal skills, it is suitable for all members of staff, team leaders, and management.
+The skill of mindfulness helps improve the quality of communication and interpersonal skills, and it is suitable for all members of staff, team leaders, and management.

 Create personal Emotional Intelligence